Maternal Mental Health Awareness Week 2025

 Each day of this important week also has its own theme:

-Wednesday 3rd May: World Maternal Mental Health Day #StrongerTogether
+Wednesday: World Maternal Mental Health Day - Stronger Together

-Friday 6th May: Perinatal Positivity Pot
+Friday: Perinatal Positivity Pot

-Saturday 7th May: Support for all families
+Saturday 7th May: Information for Impact for Healthcare Professionals

-Sunday 8th May: Recap and reflect
+Sunday 8th May: Reflect and rise

-To support maternal mental health week on social media, use the hastag #maternalmhmatters
+To support maternal mental health week on social media, use the hastag #MaternalMHmatters

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us